Office of Electricity Delivery and Energy Reliability, DOE.

 Exports of electricity from the United States to a foreign country are regulated by the Department of Energy (DOE) pursuant to sections 301(b) and 402(f) of the Department of Energy Organization Act (42 U.S.C.
 7151(b), 7172(f)) and require authorization under section 202(e) of the FPA (16 U.S.C.824a(e)).

-On October 2, 2007, the Department of Energy (DOE) received an application from RBS for authority to transmit electric energy from the United States to Mexico as a power marketer.
-RBS has requested an electricity export authorization with a 5-year term.
-RBS does not own or control any generation, transmission, or distribution assets, nor does it have a franchised service area.
-The electric energy which RBS proposes to export to Mexico would be surplus energy purchased from electric utilities, Federal power marketing agencies, and other entities within the U.S.
+On October 2, 2007, the Department of Energy (DOE) received an application from RBS for authority to transmit electric energy from the United States to Canada as a power marketer.
+RBS, a public limited liability company registered in Scotland, has requested an electricity export authorization with a 5-year term.
+RBS does not own or control any electric generation, transmission, or distribution assets, nor does it have a franchised service area.
+The electric energy which RBS proposes to export to Canada would be surplus energy purchased from electric utilities, Federal power marketing agencies, and other entities within the United States.

 The construction, operation, maintenance, and connection of each of the international transmission facilities to be utilized by RBS has previously been authorized by a Presidential permit issued pursuant to Executive Order 10485, as amended.

-Comments on the RBS application to export electric energy to Mexico should be clearly marked with Docket No. EA-331.
+Comments on the RBS application to export electric energy to Canada should be clearly marked with Docket No. EA-330.
 Additional copies are to be filed directly with Paul Stevelman, Esq., Managing Director and Deputy General Counsel, RBS Greenwich Capital, 600 Steamboat Road, Greenwich, CT 06830 AND Brian Chisling, Esq., Senior Counsel, Simpson Thacher & Bartlett LLP, 425 Lexington Avenue, New York, NY 10017-3954.

 Issued in Washington, DC, on November 9, 2007.